-- Are we alone and are we being treated differently than everyone else?
+- Are we alone and being treated differently than everyone else?
 The answer, if you haven’t already guessed, is no. Unfortunately, Microsoft tends to treat most organizations and their long-standing customer base in this manner.
 Often because they can and are not challenged to act differently.

 Having a complete (and organized) understanding of your company’s entitlements, on a line item basis, along with the actual level of utilization, is a critical data set to have when discussing actual value received versus fees paid with Microsoft.
 Ideally, you want to be able to communicate the dollar value associated with any under-utilization to show the lost value.
 As obvious as this may seem, far too many companies fail to effectively pull this level of detail together and thus lose out on an opportunity to pull a significant negotiation lever with Microsoft.

 Being able to remind Microsoft of the heavy sales-pitch they made on why you needed to include the cloud bundle Microsoft 365 (formerly Enterprise Cloud Suite or Secure Productive Enterprise) in your last renewal, and then showing Microsoft that you never used all the features of the Office 365 component of the bundle or any of the other key component EM+S, is a very powerful message during your negotiation.
 This is especially the case when Microsoft is looking to add more new products to your portfolio or moving you to the next plan (i.e., Office 365 or Microsoft 365 E5) while also significantly uplifting the fees associated with the products you already have adopted.